Better Language Models Exhibit Higher Visual Alignment: Related Work

 \section{Related Work}

-\paragraph{Visual understanding of large language models.}
+\paragraph{Visual Understanding of Large Language Models.}

-Many previous works \citep{liu_visual_2023, wang2023visionllm, li_blip-2_2023} enable LLMs to interact with visual information by mapping image features into the token embedding space of the language model, an approach that requires extensive alignment on multi-modal corpora.
-However, LLMs can also infer and reason about visual content without explicit multi-modal training \citep{bowman_eight_2023}.
-By transcribing images into text form using separate VLMs, LLMs can be naturally interfaced via language \citep{hakimov-schlangen-2023-images}. \citet{sharma_vision_2024} tasked LLMs to draw common objects and scenes using simple shapes, indicating present spatial understanding and illustrating that LLMs can conceptualize real-world settings.
+LLMs can infer and reason about visual content without explicit multi-modal training~\citep{bowman_eight_2023}. \citet{sharma_vision_2024} tasked LLMs to draw common objects and scenes using simple shapes, indicating spatial understanding and illustrating that LLMs can conceptualize real-world settings.
 Various works highlight the plausibility and utility of LLM-generated descriptions of objects in the context of image classification and demonstrate that LLMs possess encyclopedic knowledge about visual characteristics \citep{pratt_what_2023, menon_visual_2022, yang_language_2023, saha_improved_2024}.
-These capabilities suggest that the extensive pretraining on large volumes of diverse textual data aids the visual understanding of LLMs.
-Prompted by correlations between semantic representations in the language and vision space, \citet{huh_platonic_2024} argue that the embedding spaces of neural networks converge towards a shared representation of reality irrespective of the concrete optimization objectives, model architectures, and data utilized during training.
-Similarly, we investigate the degree of visual alignment inherent to exclusively language-based representations but assess this in the practically more relevant context of zero-shot image classification and design a rigorous benchmark to measure the true generalization capabilities facilitated by language embeddings.
+These capabilities suggest that the extensive pretraining on large volumes of diverse textual data aids the visual understanding of LLMs. \citet{huh_platonic_2024} argue that the embedding spaces of neural networks converge towards a shared `platonic' representation of reality irrespective of the concrete optimization objectives and data modality utilized during training.
+Similarly, we investigate the degree of visual alignment inherent to exclusively language-based representations but assess this in the practically more relevant context of zero-shot image classification and design a rigorous benchmark to measure the true generalization capabilities facilitated by such language embeddings.